 Ms. Smithorn recently created The Listening Lab, an orchestral concert series that teaches young audiences listening skills based in mindfulness techniques and research in music cognition.
-Described as "interesting and ingenious," that program received full support from the Peabody Dean's Incentive Grant and was selected for the Johns Hopkins Social Innovation Cohort.
+Described as "interesting and ingenious," that program received full support from the Peabody Dean's Incentive Award and was selected for the Johns Hopkins Social Innovation Cohort.
 As Education Conductor of the Baltimore Chamber Orchestra, she is bringing The Listening Lab to schools throughout the Baltimore area.

-Drawn to bold musical visions, Ms. Smithorn recently worked with composer Pauline Oliveros and artist Anthony Martin to reconstruct their Light Piece for David Tudor and played the work for the first time since its premiere in 1965.
+Drawn to bold musical visions, Ms. Smithorn recently worked with composer Pauline Oliveros and artist Anthony Martin to reconstruct their Light Piece for David Tudor and played the work for the first time since its premiere in 1969.
 Inspired by this experience, she founded Ensemble 4-33, a group dedicated to experimental and avant-garde works from mid-century to the present.